awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 **Critical Stability Enhancements**

-1. Fixed a bug related to creating B\-tree indexes on temporary tables that in rare cases may result in longer recovery time, and impact availability\.
+1. Fixed a bug related to creating B\-tree indexes on temporary tables that in rare cases might result in longer recovery time, and impact availability\.

 1. Fixed a bug related to replication when Aurora PostgreSQL is acting as a physical replica of an RDS PostgreSQL instance\.
-In rare cases, this bug causes a log write failure that may result in longer recovery time, and impact availability\.
+In rare cases, this bug causes a log write failure that might result in longer recovery time, and impact availability\.

-1. Fixed a bug related to handling of reads with high I/O latency that in rare cases may result in longer recovery time, and impact availability\.
+1. Fixed a bug related to handling of reads with high I/O latency that in rare cases might result in longer recovery time, and impact availability\.

 **High Priority Stability Enhancements**